iKenndac/new-blog/content/posts/2019-02-03-nanoc-on-ipad.md

 ### The Result

+*Phew!* This was a bit of a slog, but the outcome is pretty great.
+With everything connected together, I can work on my iPad and get a full-fat preview of my blog as I write.
+No "real" computer required (except the one running the CI server and the other one running the HTTP server)!

 <img src="/pictures/nanoc-on-ipad/side-by-side.png" />  \\
 *I kind of want a mouse…*
 {:.center}

-*Phew!* This was a bit of a slog, but the outcome is pretty great.
-With everything connected together, I can work on my iPad and get a full-fat preview of my blog as I write.
-No "real" computer required (except the one running the CI server and the other one running the HTTP server)!

 It's not perfect, of course.
-Like many "I can do real work on my iPad!" workflows, it's a pile of hacks — but I'm at least part of that club, now!
+Like many "I can do real work on my iPad!" workflows, it's a pile of hacks — but I'm at least part of that club now!

 The real downside to this is the latency between pushing a change and it showing up online.
 This is mostly caused by my setup, though: